psatler/image-uploader/backend/README.md

 - _multer_: to handle requests of the type *Multiform part* middleware
 - _mongoose_: middleware for mongoDB.
 It was used an MongoDB Compass to develop locally on Windows 10.

+# Some software used as helpers
+- MongoDB Compass for setting up MongoDB locally
+- Insomnia for testing http requests